Glimpses of Violation of Strong Cosmic Censorship in Rotating Black Holes: Results for Cosmic Censorship

+The notable difference between the behaviour of the NE modes between spin-$0$ and spin-$1/2$ is that, whereas $\beta_\text{NE}$ for $s=0$ increases with rotation (for fixed $q$) before the wiggles, it instead decreases for $s=1/2$.
+Accordingly, whereas the wiggles start at a larger value of $q$ as rotation increases for $s=0$, they start at a smaller value of $q$ for $s=1/2$.
+Thus, increasing rotation within $a\lesssim \acrit$ helps achieve linear SCC violation $\beta>1/2$ for $s=0$ whereas it hinders violation for $s=1/2$.

-Last but not least, Fig.\ref{fig:wiggles func sigma} shows that wiggles also appear in $\beta$ as a function of $1-r_-/r_+$ \footnote{Similar wiggles in RNdS were already noticed in Refs.~\cite{Destounis_2019,Dias:2018ufh} for near-maximal charge and are related to similar wiggles in Kerr for near-maximal rotation~\cite{yang2013quasinormal}.}.
-As may be inferred from Fig.\ref{fig:wiggles func q}, the amplitude of the wiggles here increases with rotation for $s=0$ but decreases for $s=1/2$.
-Since $\beta_+\to 1/2$ in the extremal limit, for $a\lesssim \acrit$ and a given field charge $q>\qcrit$, one can in principle find black holes sufficiently close to extremality which have a $\beta>1/2$, thus violating SCC.
-Fig.\ref{fig:wiggles func sigma} provides examples of regions of (rotating and non-rotating) black hole parameter space where violation occurs when including both $s=0$ and $s=1/2$ charged fields.
-Every time the wiggles go above $1/2$, we catch a glimpse of SCC violation which, as we discussed for Fig.\ref{fig:wiggles func q}, fades away as $q$ increases.
+Last but not least, Fig.~\ref{fig:wiggles func sigma} shows that wiggles also appear in $\beta$ as a function of $1-r_-/r_+$.
+As may be inferred from Fig.~\ref{fig:wiggles func q}, the amplitude of the wiggles here increases with rotation for $s=0$ and decreases for $s=1/2$.
+Since $\beta_+\to 1/2$ in the extremal limit, for $a\lesssim \acrit$ and a given field charge $q>\qcrit$, one can in principle find black holes sufficiently close to extremality which have a $\beta>1/2$, thus violating the linear version of SCC.
+This plot provides examples of regions of black hole parameter space where violation occurs when including both $s=0$ and $s=1/2$ charged fields.
+Every time the wiggles of $\beta$ go above the value $1/2$, we catch a glimpse of SCC violation which, as we discussed for Fig.~\ref{fig:wiggles func q}, fades away as the field charge $q$ increases.